Machine Intelligence on Wireless Edge Networks: Results

-We note that the output $\mathbf{W}^{(l)\text{pre}}\mathbf{a}^{\text{pre}(l-1)}$ in Eq.~\eqref{eq:eq13} is encoded in the frequency domain of the output waveform $z(t)$.
+\paragraph{Eliminating the decoding FFTs} We note that the output $\mathbf{W}^{(l)\text{pre}}\mathbf{a}^{\text{pre}(l-1)}$ in Eq.~\eqref{eq:eq13} is encoded in the frequency domain of the output waveform $z(t)$.
 Implementing the nonlinearity in the frequency domain is more difficult than doing it in the time domain.
 For this reason, we will actually demand that the weights sent by the server take on the following modified form:

 This ensures that the output recorded in the frequency domain of the output is $\mathbf{F}_{M}\mathbf{W}^{(l)}\mathbf{a}^{(l-1)}$, which implies that the time domain signal obtained when this output is sampled by an IQ demodulator is $\mathbf{W}^{(l)}\mathbf{a}^{(l-1)}$.
 The ReLU nonlinearity is then applied on the time bin output of the IQ demodulator via a simple diode before it is upconverted using another IQ modulator and passed onto a mixer for subsequent mixing with the incoming weights of the next layer $\mathbf{W}^{\text{post}(l+1)\text{pre}}$.